Harsh-Modi01/Exploring-COVID-19-Cases-and-Spread/README.md

    * COVID-19 cases for county level were obtained from the New York Times and GitHub database.

-      * State Level Varaiables include
+      * State Level Varaiables include:

          * Top 50 populated U.S. city
          * Top 50 walkable U.S. city